CinnamonGrossCrunch/st_dev/README.md

 - Call `teleplot::emit()` / `emitVec3()` for any value you want to plot.
 - Use `teleplot::log()` / `logKV()` for console (non-plotted) messages.

-## License

-MIT – do what you want.